 shall have no effect.

-(3) In subsection (2) “relevant date” has the same meaning as it has in section 9(2).
+(3) In subsection (2) relevant date has the same meaning as it has in section 9(2).

 (4) The marking out of any portion of the temporarily reserved land as a mining tenement for the purposes of the Mining Act 1904 4 —